SCUT-BIP-Lab/LFMB-MVFV/README.md

 ## SCUT LFMB-MVFV Dataset
 **the Large-scale Finger Multi-Biometric database and benchmark for Multi-View Finger Vein (LFMB-MVFV)** The SCUT LFMB-MVFV Dataset consists of three subset, namely the multi-angle views subset, the multi-finger-rotation views subset, the multi-illumination views subset.
 Each of the three subsets acquired a kind of multi-view finger vein image set of the same 668 fingers.
 The multi-angle views subset adopted the multi-angle views imaging method, which capture multiple finger vein images with multiple cameras surrounding the finger.
 The multi-finger-rotation views subset adopted the multi-finger-rotation views imaging method, which capture image sequences of the finger under longitudinal rotation with a single camera.
 The multi-illumination views subset adopted the multi-illumination views imaging method, which capture multiple images of the finger under different light intensities with a single camera.
-And we provide the common finger index in the three subsets, as well as the inter- and intra-class pairs files for the validation and testing sets.
+And we provide the common finger index in the three subsets.

-？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？？
---__common_finger_index__: the finger data in training set.
+--__Index_of_common_finger.txt__: The index of fingers shared by the three data subsets.
+--__the multi-angle views subset samples__: data samples in the multi-angle views subset provided to understand this dataset in detail.
+--__the multi-finger-rotation views subset samples__: data samples in the multi-finger-rotation views subset provided to understand this dataset in detail.
---__datasamples__: data samples provided to understand this dataset in detail.
+--__the multi-illumination views subset samples__: data samples in the multi-illumination views subset provided to understand this dataset in detail.
---__datasamples/LFMB-3DFB_Pictures_Seged_Rectified__: each capture get 6 raw images by the 6 different views of the imaging system, and we rectified and segmented the finger.
---__datasamples/Deformed_Meshes_cylinder382_textured__: reconstructed 3D holographic finger models with textures with 382 vertices.
---__datasamples/Deformed_Meshes_cylinder662_textured__: reconstructed 3D holographic finger models with textures with 662 vertices.
---__datasamples/Deformed_Meshes_cylinder1022_textured__: reconstructed 3D holographic finger models with textures with 1022 vertices.
---__datasamples/Deformed_Meshes_cylinder2602_textured__: reconstructed 3D holographic finger models with textures with 2602 vertices.
---__datasamples/Deformed_Meshes_cylinder5543_textured__: reconstructed 3D holographic finger models with textures with 5543 vertices.
---__datasamples/Deformed_Meshes_cylinder10064_textured__: reconstructed 3D holographic finger models with textures with 10064 vertices.

 ## Request
 The __SCUT LFMB-MVFV Dataset__ is publicly available(free of charge) to the research community.
 Unfortunately, due to privacy reasons, we cannot provide the database for commercial use.

 We have made part of the dataset available for download in the repo in order to get a detailed view of this data.
-Those interested in obtaining the whole __SCUT LFMB-MVFV Dataset__ should download [release agreement](https://github.com/SCUT-BIP-Lab/LFMB-3DFB/blob/main/SCUT%20LFMB-3DFB%20Database%20Release%20Agreement.docx??????????????????????？？？？？？？？？？？？？？？？？？?), and send by e-mail one signed and scanned copy to scutbip@outlook.com.
+Those interested in obtaining the whole __SCUT LFMB-MVFV Dataset__ should download [release agreement](https://github.com/SCUT-BIP-Lab/LFMB-MVFV/blob/main/SCUT%20LFMB-MVFV%20Database%20Release%20Agreement.docx), and send by e-mail one signed and scanned copy to scutbip@outlook.com.

 While reporting results using the __SCUT LFMB-MVFV Dataset__, please cite the following article: